MavenCoding157/Maven-Cheat-Loader/README.md

 ![Screenshot 2023-12-24 131528](https://github.com/MavenCoding157/Maven-Cheat-Loader/assets/117538886/c5078128-baca-464d-8143-34811f263ce3)

-• Also if you want to add your own games you will have to replace the exe name underneath the dll name (which has been highligted) and also you will have to change the name a bit further up the code as well.
+• Also if you want to add your own games you will have to replace the exe name underneath the dll name (which has been highligted) and also you will have to change the names a bit further up the code as well.

 # CREDITS